foresterorg/foresterorg.github.io/content/en/quickstart/index.md

 Register Redfish appliance by providing an URI to Redfish API of all systems which are supposed to be managed by Forester:

     forester-cli appliance create --kind redfish --name dellr350-a14 --uri https://root:calvin@dr350-a14.local

+Enlist all systems available via the appliance

+    forester-cli appliance enlist dellr350-a14

 Every recognized system has one or more MAC addresses and an auto-generated name.